 Because of essentially a similar shaving head, both of these models provide a similar shave.

 However, when it comes to comfort, 7865cc incorporates SkinGuard which makes it more forgiving.
 In addition to that, 7865cc features Sonic Technology which gives it 10,000 micro-vibrations per minute.
-These micro-vibrations enables the shaver to capture more hair per stroke and also produces a slight massage which makes the shaving more enjoyable.
+These micro-vibrations enable the shaver to capture more hair per stroke and also produce a slight massage which makes the shaving more enjoyable.

 When it comes to building, 7865cc is lighter than 519cc and has a body that does not taper.
 However, 5190cc has a similar taper to it like the series 9 models.
 Both of these models have rubber on the back and sides which help to provide a good grip.

 7865cc has an understated grey matte finish.
 However, 5190cc has a glossy black finish.
 This means that 5190cc has a more premium look than 7865cc.

 Nonetheless, when we talk about similarities, both of the shavers deliver 30,000 cuts per minute, have the same battery life of 50 minutes, and a pop-up trimmer among others.